OluwatosinF/OluwatosinF/README.md

 - 👋 Hi, I’m @OluwatosinF
 - 👀 I’m interested in robotic process automation
 - 🌱 I’m currently learning and implementing rpa via UiPath
+-  (TBA) 🎥 of the 3 RPA bots in my repository (Only works within my current employer environment)
 - 💞️ I’m looking to collaborate on anything i can help
 - 📫 How to reach me twitter @TosinFalade6 or via LinkedIn https://www.linkedin.com/in/tosinfaladelinkedin/